fmbot-discord/docs/docs/importing.md

 # Importing your music history

-By default, .fmbot uses your Last.fm for all your music data.
-We now also offer a way to import your listening history from Spotify and combine that with your Last.fm stats.
+The bot uses Last.fm by default for all your music data.
+We now also offer a way to import your listening history from Spotify and combine that together with your Last.fm stats.

 Importing is currently in beta.
 You might experience bugs, data inaccuracies or other issues.